Booster Vaccination in Preventing Disease Recurrence in Previously Vaccinated Patients With Melanoma That Has Been Removed By Surgery

-Primary Purpose: Treatment
+Primary Purpose: Prevention

-|Official Title:||A Pilot Study To Access The Immunologic Response To Booster Vaccination With A Modified gp100 Melanoma Peptide (209-2M) Vaccine In Previously Vaccinated HLA-A2.1+ Patients With Melanoma|
+|Official Title:||A Pilot Study to Assess the Immunologic Response to Booster Vaccination With a Modified gp100 Melanoma Peptide (209-2M) Vaccine in Previously Vaccinated HLA-A2.1+ Patients With Melanoma|

 |Study Start Date:||October 2002|

-- Determine T-cell response to modified gp100: 209-217 (210M) peptide and unmodified native gp100 peptide following booster vaccination >= 12 months after the last immunization.
+II.
+To measure the T-cell response to the modified gp100: 209-217 (210M) peptide and the unmodified native gp100 peptide following booster vaccination >= 12 months after the last immunization.

 |United States, Oregon|

-|Portland, Oregon, United States, 97213-2967|
+|Portland, Oregon, United States, 97213|